marv0/marv0.github.io/pages/about.md

 ### About Me

-Hello, world!👋 I'm Marvin Ogot, a software engineer and entrepreneur leveraging technology as a tool to solve day-to-day problems and drive business success.
+Hello, world!👋 I'm Marvin Ogot, a software engineer and entrepreneur leveraging technology as a problem-solving tool.

 ### Why This Blog?